Seteeri/Particle/snippets/notes/PARTICLE.md

     * Why is xkb in worker?
 Should be in ctrl
     * Fix space glyph
     * Handle multi-line strings
+    * Attempt to build outline
+      * Fix more bugs
+      * Handle Car make-list on Cdr/NIL of Y
+        * Works on non-NIL
+        * If on newline already, simply replace

   * List/Atomic Ops
     * cmd-del, cmd-backspace...